wildemat/kbn-dev-tools/README.md

 One-command installer for the Kibana dual-mode dev environment.
-Spins up **serverless** (`:5601`) and **stateful** (`:5611`) Kibana instances in parallel with shared ES clusters and optimizer.
+Spins up **serverless** (`:5601`) and **stateful** (`:5611`) Kibana instances in parallel with shared optimizer and EIS via cloud connected mode.

 ## Quick install